OpenINF/.github/SECURITY.md

 ## Reporting Vulnerabilities

-In the rare event that you find a vulnerability in the OpenINF SDK itself, [email us](mailto:security@inf.is).
-We hope to regularly work with the cybersecurity community and the brilliant researchers in the field to arrive at positive outcomes for all parties involved.
-An alternative to email for reporting should be available shortly for those uncomfortable with that medium.
+In the rare event that you find a vulnerability in the OpenINF SDK itself, [email us].
+We hope to regularly work with the cybersecurity community and the brilliant researchers in the field to arrive positive outcomes for all parties involved.
+An alternative to email fo reporting should be available shortly for those uncomfortable with that medium.
 Anonymous reports will also gladly be accepted.
 We also hope to introduce a healthy manner of incentivizing reporting in the near term.

 ## Best Practices